Which place is cheaper, Bucharest or Paphos?

 Many travelers enjoy the museums and nightlife when visiting the destination of Bucharest.
 One day is often enough time to do most activities.

-You'll find food and scuba diving and snorkeling around the coastal destination of Paphos.
+You'll find food and scuba diving and snorkeling around the cultural destination of Paphos.
 People usually spend lots of time at the beach.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This town offers a variety of activities to choose from.

 Bucharest is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find scuba diving and snorkeling and shopping around the cultural town of Paphos.
+You'll find scuba diving and snorkeling and shopping around the overlooked town of Paphos.
 The length of your ideal trip is an individual decision.
 If you have five days, this town makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this town has to offer.

 It's hard to know how much time to spend in Bucharest.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.